wilas/vbkick/README.md

 ## vbkick

-Tested currently only in bash 4.
+Tested currently only in bash 4 (use POSIX mode).
 If you have trouble using script in bash 3, let me know - create issue or send mail to help.vbkick[at]gmail.com.

-Note: Probably will be ported to shell instead of bash.

 ```
     cd to_directory_with definition.cfg